Video Game / Primal Carnage

 - This isn't meant to be scientifically accurate, of course, but the game partially subverts the trope...

-- Ultimately, while the Pteranodon isn't very accurate, the Tupandactylus is almost perfectly spot on, given that the body and wing proportions of the movel suit tapejarid pterosaurs very well.
-The only noteworthy issues are the incorrectly folding wings and the eagle-like feet grabbing.
+- Ultimately, while the Pteranodon isn't very accurate, the Tupandactylus is, anatomically, almost perfectly spot-on (aside from being bald like the Pteranodon).
+The body and wing proportions are perfectly accurate.
+It also trades in picking up enemies for the more realistic ability to knock players off heights.
+The only noteworthy issues are the incorrectly folding wings which has been improved slightly by time of the sequel.

 - Raptor Attack: The developers have invented a fictional species called Novaraptor ("New thief"), created in-universe through genetic engineering.
-They were still featherless and had anatomically impossible hands, but the developers fixed the hands after the community spoke out, and Pre-Order Bonus costume is accurately feathered◊.
+They were still featherless and had anatomically impossible hands, but the developers fixed the hands after the community spoke out, and Pre-Order Bonus skin is accurately feathered◊.
 Tyrannosaurus, Spinosaurus, and Dilophosaurus got their hands fixed as well, and this is passed on to the other theropods.
+Additionally, later skins on both the Novaraptor and Oviraptor very frequently have full feathers.

 - Tyrannosaurus rex: For the most part it's okay, what with the horizontal body posture and all that, but a few minor details leave, er, something to be desired.
 It's notably about twice the size of a real T. rex and has armor (this is Hand Waved as being genetic modification).
 The discovery of the related Yutyrannus also suggests that T. rex possibly had feathers, but Science Marches On, since the model was finished before this was known.